-Only a few of the best dating resources espouse an happy middle.
+Only a few of the best dating resources espouse a happy middle.

 Women Recommend Independence, Men Submissiveness

-In my opinion part of the reason is because women who write dating books have been burned themselves and have a grudge against men.
+In my opinion part of the reason is that women who write dating books have been burned themselves and have a grudge against men.

 And this is one of the reasons why I recommend you don’t take relationship advice from dating authors.

-One way to be more liked and pursued do is to increase their appeal.
+One way to increase one’s sexual market value is to increase one’s own appeal.

 The other one is, guess what?
-To lower the appeal of other women.
+The manipulative way of increasing one’s own appeal is to lower the appeal of other women.

-Suggesting other women to be stronger and more independent is a way to make other women less competitive and appealing.
+Women suggesting other women to be stronger and more independent are (subconsciously) trying to make other women less competitive and appealing.

-And by decreasing the appeal of other women, they automatically increase theirs.
+And by decreasing the appeal of other women, they automatically increase their own sex appeal.